3-Devs-1-Bug/poule-poule/server/Readme.md

 ## Routes (WIP)

-Follow naming conventions from [here](https://restfulapi.net/resource-naming/)
+We will use the naming conventions from [here](https://restfulapi.net/resource-naming/).

 - POST https://localhost:5001/games: create a game